dzarurizkyy/study-jenkins/002-jenkinsfile/material.md

 Stages is a section where there is one or more stage blocks.
 Stages usually contain details of the phases in the continuous delivery pipeline.

-### Key Points
+- **Key Points**
   - Stages execute **sequentially** in order
   - If a stage has an error, subsequent stages won't execute
   - No naming restrictions - name stages as you prefer
   - Common stage names: Build, Test, Deploy

-- **Multiple stages example**
+- **Multiple Stages Example**

   ```groovy
   pipeline {